webvpro/playcypher-json-md-playground/markdown/CSRD/Foci/howls-at-the-moon.md

+---
+aliases:
----,aliases:,- howls at the moon,tags:,- Compendium/CSRD/en/Foci,---
+- howls at the moon
+tags:
+- Compendium/CSRD/en/Foci
+---

 For brief periods, you become a fearsome and powerful creature with control issues.
  ### Intrusion